herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 ## Technologies

-The back-end is built with Firebase Cloud Functions because it was the faster way for building a back-end and also the cheapest option (basically free).
-I considered Amazon Lightsail which has a fixed price but free is free.
+The back-end is built with `Firebase Cloud Functions` because it was the faster way for building a back-end and also the cheapest option (basically free).
+I considered Amazon Lightsail which has a fixed price but ~~[free is free](https://www.reddit.com/r/Firebase/comments/go65xj/is_firebase_cloud_functions_not_going_to_be_free/)~~ .
 Also, I rely on Firebase to authenticate users.

-About the front-end, I picked up Flutter because I wanted to build one and publish for Android and IOS and Flutter looked (and still looks) promising.
+About the front-end, I picked up `Flutter` because I wanted to build one and publish for Android and IOS and Flutter looked (and still looks) promising.
 I could choose React Native but Flutter got my attention.

-Finally, I introduced Golang into my stack to build an internal tool for managing the content.
+Finally, I introduced `Golang` into my stack to build an internal tool for managing the content.

 ## First version

 The first version consisted basically on call to Firebase Functions endpoints (HTTP requests) to retrieve the data and store the data on local storage (SQLite).
-If the phone didn’t have access to the Internet, the phone would display the data from local storage.
+If the phone didn’t have access to the Internet, the phone would display the data from the local storage.

 As you can see, the first version wasn’t a big deal, however, an endless number of improvements came out and with that, a lot of learning as well.